This deck is confidential. Enter the access code to continue.

 Exit tier rates assume 1.5-2x outperformance over industry base rates, consistent with estimated MIT/Harvard outperformance (1.5-2x industry base rates) and the fund's 2-year insider screening advantage on follow-on investments.
 All returns on the main returns slide are shown gross of fees and carry.

-Intimate conversations with world-class founders and operators.
+Real conversations in small rooms with world-class founders and operators.
 Past and upcoming speakers include CEOs of Formlabs, Liquid AI, Boston Dynamics, Delve, and more.
-These aren't panels.
-They're real conversations in small rooms.

 We host hands-on building events where we see founders in action.
 This is where we spot technical talent and watch teams form in real time.